 Successful corporate environments require that employees collaborate productively.
 People rarely accomplish large projects and tasks alone, and instead, each person belongs to a team where he or she is a crucial part in achieving a goal.

 In the workplace, there are several different ways to exchange ideas, but not all of the existing outlets are efficient.
 The way people collaborate within the office continues to gradually evolve, and technology needs to change with it.
-Many of the tools currently available, such as email, IM, and document sharing, are missing crucial pieces that promote quality teamwork.
+Many of the tools currently available, such as email, IM, and document sharing, are missing crucial pieces that promote effective teamwork.
 This gap, however, can be avoided with a new generation of team collaboration tools like Glip, HipChat, and Slack.

 With the idea of collaboration and tools in mind, Jim Payne, Product Manager at RingCentral, sat down with me to discuss how he works most productively within the workplace.